Qualified doctors Certified medications Online consultation with aftercare

 Sex hormones play a role in many processes in the body, such as fertility, but they can also affect your emotions.
 This applies to both oestrogen and progesterone.

 Oestrogen stimulates the production of the feel-good hormone serotonin.
-When oestrogen levels begin to fluctuate and fall around menopause, serotonin levels in the brain drop, too.
-This can cause you to have crying spells or feel low, gloomy or depressed.
+Fluctuating and declining levels of oestrogen during menopause decrease serotonin production in the brain.
+This can cause you to feel low, sad or depressed, or may trigger crying spells or feelings of grief.

 Progesterone has a calming effect on the brain.
 Deficiency of this hormone can lead to stress and anxiety, even with no apparent reason.
 Progesterone also speeds up the conversion of thyroxine (T4) to triiodothyronine (T3).
 Decreased progesterone can reduce thyroid function which, in turn, can unsettle your emotions.
 This can make mood swings, gloominess, and feelings of restlessness or agitation more likely to occur.